 Plain Ball Rounds – You will get zero expansion but you’ll have plenty of penetration.
 The bad part is that there is a high likelihood that it will over penetrate and pass through the attacker with more than enough energy to still be lethal.

-Yes, you can take the Illinois Concealed Carry Class absolutely free!
+Yes, you can take the Florida Concealed Weapon License Class absolutely free!
 No catches, no gimmicks, just do two simple things…

 Host the class at a location of your choosing.
 As long as attendees can sit comfortably and you have internet and a TV or projector, you’re good to go!